kburakozdemir/vue-js-crash-course/README.md

 This repository has 3 branches:

-1. `master` works static data part
+1. `master` works with static data

 2. `jsonplaceholder` works with [{JSON} Placeholder](https://jsonplaceholder.typicode.com)